More than 100 Yakima County residents died of a drug overdose last year. It’s time for our family members and friends to get the help they need.

 At Northpoint Recovery, we’ve watched countless addicts turn their lives around.
 We want to do the same for you.

-Our treatment center is in Boise, Idaho, a 3-hour flight from Yakima.
+Our treatment center is in Edmonds, Washington, a 3-hour drive from Yakima.
 If you’re looking for professional addiction support, contact us.
 It could be good for you.